John Hinde (broadcaster)

 Hinde was also one of Australia's first foreign correspondents, reporting from the Pacific Theater during World War II.

-Upon his death he bequeathed A$1 million to start a literary prize in honour of his late wife.
-He also left $500,000 to establish the John Hinde Award, for a science fiction script for film or television.
+Upon his death he left bequests to fund two awards: a literary prize in honour of his late wife, novelist Barbara Jefferis; and the John Hinde Award, for a science fiction script for film or television.

-Biography

-Early years
+Early life and education

-Born in 1911, Hinde grew up in Adelaide.
+Born in 1914, Hinde grew up in Adelaide.
 He started studying medicine at the University of Adelaide, but dropped out and married.
-After a short lived marriage he went first to Melbourne and later to Sydney.
+After a short-lived marriage he went first to Melbourne and later to Sydney.

+Career

+Journalism

 In Sydney, Hinde got a job with The Daily Telegraph in 1937, but was sacked by the editor, Syd Deamer, who mistook him for someone else.
 Hinde then took a job with the Labor Daily, but soon left because of a political disagreement.
 Deamer later became editor of ABC Weekly and rehired him.
-Hinde then joined the ABC News and Current Affairs department in 1939 and in the same year married for the second time to Barbara Jefferis (who later became a well-known novelist).
+Hinde then joined the ABC News and Current Affairs department in 1939 and in the same year married for the second time to Barbara Jefferis, who later became a well-known novelist.

-War correspondent

-In 1942 Hinde got a break as a war correspondent, after senior correspondent, Haydon Lennard, was badly injured in a plane crash in New Guinea.
+In 1942 Hinde got a break as a war correspondent, after senior correspondent Haydon Lennard was badly injured in a plane crash in New Guinea.
 Hinde was attached to General Douglas MacArthur's headquarters in 1942, first in Melbourne and then Brisbane, and eventually got to New Guinea and the Pacific.

-Hinde was hurt whilst at Hollandia in Netherlands New Guinea, after a Japanese Betty bomber bombed a US Army ammunition dump.
+Hinde was hurt at Hollandia in Netherlands New Guinea, after a Japanese Betty bomber bombed a US Army ammunition dump.
 His eyes were badly injured, which affected him for the rest of his life.

 After the war Hinde returned to Sydney and was responsible for writing the ABC's first television news bulletin.
 But in 1963, with no career progress, a frustrated Hinde resigned from the ABC and for three years, with his wife earning a good living from her novels, Hinde indulged in electronics, his favourite pastime.

 Film reviewer

 After the ABC's previous reviewer, Frank Legg, was killed in a car crash, Hinde was offered freelance work as the film critic.
-To start with he received £30 and tickets to three movies a week which he then critiqued on a radio show: initially on 2BL, but later on Radio 2 and ABC regional radio.
+To start with he received £30 and tickets to three movies a week which he then critiqued on a radio show, initially on 2BL, but later on Radio 2 and ABC regional radio.

 Hinde made the transition from radio to television, in 1983, and found the switch surprisingly easy.
-Hinde found though that on television he could not be as critical as on radio, but the value of showing footage made up for that.
-By 1986 he was doing film reviews every Sunday night as part of the ABC television news.
+He found though that on television he could not be as critical as on radio, but the value of showing footage made up for that.
+By 1986 he was doing film reviews every Sunday night as part of the ABC Television news.